Complexo do Alemão: 2007 police operation

-On June 27, 2007, just a few days before the Live Earth concert in Copacabana and the opening ceremony of the XV Pan American Games, Complexo do Alemão was the stage of a huge operation led by the Military Police against the gang that controlled the area.
+On June 27, 2007, a few days before the Live Earth concert in Copacabana and the opening ceremony of the XV Pan American Games, Complexo do Alemão was the scene of a huge operation led by the Military Police against the gang that controlled the area.
 Official numbers state that the police killed almost twenty people in the region.
 Until the end of the Pan-American Games, Complexo do Alemão was under siege.
-The operation was not without criticism, since some viewed its purpose as being to suppress the drug dealers of the Complexo do Alemão favelas only during the Pan-American Games since Brazil's international image could have been hurt if anything had happened during the Games.
+The operation was not without criticism, as some believed its purpose was to suppress the drug dealers of the Complexo do Alemão favelas during the Pan-American Games so Brazil's international image would not be hurt if anything had happened during the Games.
 The United Nations Children's Fund also criticized the operation, which injured four minors.
 It got the sobriquet Gaza strip.

 The police operation in the Complexo in June 2007 was partly in response to the killing of two police officers on May 1, 2007 in the Zona Norte neighborhood of Oswaldo Cruz.
-The policemen were patrolling João Vicente street at the location where the car-jacking involving the dragging-death of child João Hélio had occurred.
+The policemen were patrolling João Vicente street at the location of a car-jacking involving the dragging-death of child João Hélio had occurred.
 (The police car was surrounded by armed gang members and sprayed with thirty bullets.)